-The time you hold on to an investment can impact your portfolio.
-Even small long-term investments can grow into a healthy-sized portfolio over time.
-Here’s how to use long-term investments to optimise your financial growth.
+The length of time you hold on to an investment can impact your portfolio.
+Even small long term investments can grow into a healthy-sized portfolio over time.
+Here’s how to use long term investments to optimize your financial growth.

-There’s no official definition of a long-term investment.
-However, most experts usually view the investment as “long term” when you intend to keep it for five years or more.
+There’s no official definition of a long term investment.
+However, most experts usually view an investment as “long term” when you intend to keep it for 5 years or more.

-Short-term investors, who tend to sell their investments in less than five years, can’t afford to invest their money in higher-risk investments.
-As a result, they may have to sell their investment when the market slumps and suffers a loss.
+Short term investors, who tend to sell their investments in less than 5 years, can’t afford to invest their money in higher-risk investments.
+They may have to sell their investment when the market has slumped and end up suffering a loss.

-In contrast, long-term investors can afford to make somewhat risky investments, knowing they can reap the rewards over a long period.
-For them, long-term growth is more important than shorter-term slumps.
+In contrast, long term investors can afford to make somewhat risky investments, knowing that they can reap rewards over a long period of time.
+For them, long term growth is more important than shorter term slumps.

 - Stocks.
-Stocks let you own a small part of a company.
-Many larger companies also pay dividends to shareholders so you can earn income.
-Stocks of such large companies, known as ‘blue-chip’ shares, are usually held for the long term as their performance can weather volatile market conditions.
-Note that not all blue-chip shares pay dividends.
+Stocks let you own a small This is where you own a small part of a company.
+Many larger companies pay dividends to shareholders so you could earn income as well as.

 - Equity funds.
 These funds invest in a wide range of stocks, giving you diverse exposure to the market.

 - Index funds.
-This type of equity fund invests in all the stocks in a particular index like the S&P 500.
+This is a type of equity fund that invests in all the stocks included in a particular index like the S&P 500.

 - Bonds.
-Bonds are financial instruments sold by governments or corporations and are generally lower risk than stocks and funds.
+These are sold by governments or corporations and are generally lower risk than stocks and funds.

 - Property funds.
-These funds invest in real estate or shares of property companies.
+These funds invest in real estate or in shares of property companies.

 - Commodities funds.
 These funds invest in raw materials like gold, silver, precious metals and energy.
 It’s also possible to buy a fund that invests in companies that mine precious materials or energy resources.

-- Long-term investors can often afford to pick higher-risk investments because they won’t need the money for a while.
-As a result, on average, high-risk investments tend to grow more than low-risk investments.
+- Long term investors can often afford to pick higher risk investments, because they won’t need the money for a while.
+On average, high risk investments tend to grow more than low risk investments.

-- Long-term investors will be less affected by a stock market crash and can afford to wait until the market bounces back.
-However, short-term investors may need to access their investment right when the market has plunged.
+- Long term investors will be less affected by a stock market crash and can afford to wait until the market bounces back.
+Short term investors may need to access their investment right when the market has plunged.

-- Long-term investors can benefit from dollar cost averaging, a strategy where you invest gradually over time rather than all at once.
-Dollar-cost averaging often leads to more significant returns in the long run as you are averaging out the purchase price of your investment.
-However, if you invest in one go, you will likely miss buying opportunities when the price of investment has dropped.
+- Long term investors can benefit from dollar cost averaging, a strategy where you invest gradually over time rather than all at once.
+Dollar cost averaging often leads to bigger returns in the long run as you are averaging out the purchase price of your investment.
+If you invest in one go you are likely to miss buying opportunities when the price of an investment has dropped.

-Getting independent financial advice when setting up an investment portfolio is a good idea.
-A financial adviser will consider your circumstances and risk tolerance before suggesting suitable investments.
+It’s a good idea to get independent financial advice when you’re setting up an investment portfolio.
+A financial adviser will take into account your personal circumstances and your risk tolerance before suggesting suitable investments.

-In general, if you’re a long-term investor, you may want to consider investing in some medium to high-risk investments as part of your portfolio.
-That’s because you don’t need the money for a while, so you have time to wait for the stock market or another investment to bounce back from a slump.
+In general, if you’re a long term investor then you may want to consider investing in some medium to high risk investments as part of your portfolio.
+That’s because you don’t need the money for a while so you have time to wait for the stock market or another investment to bounce back from a slump.

-The strategies for long-term investing depend on your financial circumstances and your attitude toward risk.
-Here are some popular strategies for long-term investing:
+The strategies for long term investing depend on your financial circumstances and your attitude towards risk.
+Here are some popular strategies for long term investing: